banq/jdonframework/readme.md

 there are two kinds of Observers(Consumer):

 	@Send --> @OnCommand
 	@Send --> @OnEvent

-OnCommand is for command producer, and OnEvent is for event producer. a difference of command with event is that:
+OnCommand is a 'Command' Observers(Consumer), and OnEvent is a 'Event' Observers(Consumer). a difference of 'Command' with 'Event' is that:

-when a event happend otherwhere comes in a aggregate root we call the event transform to a command, and the command will action a method ('save' in this example), and in this method there will be some events happend again.
+when a event happend otherwhere comes in a aggregate root we call the event transform to a command, and the command will action a method ('save' in this example), and in this method there will be another some events happend again.

 full example: [click here](https://github.com/banq/jdonframework/blob/master/src/test/java/com/jdon/sample/test/cqrs/a/AggregateRootA.java)